NASA-NJU/FlyMon/README.md

 80
 ```

-The underlying logic of the Max property is the SuMax algorithm, which obtains the closest estimate to the true value by minimizing the value of multiple rows.
+The underlying logic of the Max property is the SuMax algorithm, which obtains the closest estimate to the actual value by minimizing the value of multiple rows.
-In addition to packet size, FlyMon currently supports standard metadata including queue length, timestamp, etc.
+In addition to packet size, FlyMon currently supports standard metadata, including queue length, timestamp, etc.

 </details>

 ## 📏 Simulation Framework

-For the convenience of accuracy estimation, we implemented a simulated version of FlyMon in C++ to test algorithms accuracy.
+For the convenience of accuracy estimation, we implemented a simulated version of FlyMon in C++ to test the algorithms' accuracy.
 Note that the simulation is not a simple implementation of the algorithms with c++.
 It also uses match-action tables to construct the measurement algorithms, just like the hardware implementation.
-In addition, we constructed an automated testing framework to repeat the experiment.
+In addition, we built an automated testing framework for repeating the experiment.
 The simulation code is located in the [simulations](./simulations) directory.

 ## ⚠️ Licsense